Quantum Mechanics on Lie Groups: I. Noncommutative Fourier Transforms: Motivation and summary

 \paragraph{Plan.} The paper is organized as follows.
 In section \ref{sec: operator algebra}, we briefly review the symplectic structure of $T^*G$ and use it to build the operator algebra relevant for quantized Lie-Poisson systems.
-Section \ref{sec: representations} is devoted to the `position space' and `momentum space' representations of this algebra.
-Finally, section \ref{sec:DefFourier} links the two representations through a unitary noncommutative Fourier transform, which we define and investigate in detail, then apply in section \ref{sec: examples} to two simple examples: the Abelian group $G=\text{U(1)}$ and the non-Abelian $G=\text{SU(2)}$.
+Section \ref{sec: representations} is devoted to `position space' and `momentum space' representations of this algebra, with an emphasis on the quotients needed when $G$ has compact subgroups, and on their delicate representation-theoretic consequences.
+Section \ref{sec:DefFourier} links position and momentum representations through a unitary noncommutative Fourier transform, which we define and investigate in detail.
+In particular, we carefully discuss the distinction between Fourier \i{transforms} and Fourier \i{coefficients} or \i{series}.
+This is crucial for any concrete computation that relies on noncommutative Fourier transforms for an exponential Lie group, but to our knowledge it has never been discussed in the literature.
+In section \ref{sec: examples}, we apply the tools of noncommutative Fourier series to two simple examples: the Abelian group $G=\text{U(1)}$ and the nonabelian $G=\text{SU(2)}$.
+For the latter, we show that our framework reproduces the Kirillov character formula \cite{KirillovLectures}.
+We also derive a nonabelian Poisson summation formula, which we generalize to any Lie group.
+Finally, the short section \ref{Duflo map} revisits the construction of noncommutative Fourier series for the so-called Duflo quantization prescription of momentum operators \cite{Duflo}.
+We show there, in particular, that the Parseval-Plancherel formula for class functions follows from noncommmutative Fourier series, and that the character of an irreducible representation has a single Fourier coefficient, localized on a coadjoint orbit of the group.

 A word of caution may be appropriate at this point.
 While the content of this paper is mathematical, it is not phrased in the rigorous language dear to mathematicians.
 The presentation is, instead, geared towards physicists, to whom it is chiefly addressed.
 In particular, we assume throughout that the group $G$ is finite-dimensional and weakly exponential, meaning that the exponential from the Lie algebra to the Lie group is at least dense.
 We will also encounter infinite factors and singular distributions, which are ubiquitous (and expected) when dealing with plane waves in quantum mechanics.
 Furthermore, we systematically focus on smooth functions and wave functions (unless explicitly stated otherwise).
-We expect our results to admit suitable generalizations to infinite-dimensional Lie-Fr\'echet groups such as those alluded to above \cite{Khesin, ArnoldKhesin, ArnoldOrigin,Gripaios:2014yha,Dersy:2022kjd,Delacretaz,Huang:2023hbt,Huang:2024uap,Beauvillain:2024dou}, but no attempt will be made here to rigorously obtain these generalizations.
+We expect our results to admit suitable generalizations to infinite-dimensional Lie-Fr\'echet groups such as those alluded to above (see \textit{e.g.}~\cite{Khesin, ArnoldKhesin}), but no attempt is made here to rigorously obtain these generalizations.